Updated 5-10-2011

 The album was strong enough to catch the attention of a promoter in Atlanta who invited the band to move south.

 The promoter who invited them to town didn't pan out.
 But they made new friends, including the Shane brothers, sons of Bob Shane, lead singer of the 50s/60s folk icons The Kingston Trio.
-The brothers stepped up as believers and funded the recording of an all new album.
+The brothers stepped up as believers and facilitated the recording of an all new album.

 The band was still awaiting the mass-produced CDs to come in, but word of "the hit-qualities of every song on the album" had moved even faster.
 Early copies fell into the right hands.

-Airplay continued in Atlanta and Wil's Drama signed J. Reid Hunter (counsel for Grammy-winning and multi-platinum recording artists like John Mayer, The Fray, Shawn Mullins) as entertainment attorney in preparation for managing the business-side of music.
+Airplay continued in Atlanta and Wil's Drama signed J. Reid Hunter (counsel for Grammy-winning and multi-platinum recording artists John Mayer, The Fray, Shawn Mullins) as entertainment attorney in preparation for managing the business-side of music.

 Over the next year, the band was voted one of the best unsigned bands in the country separately by VH1 & Musician Magazine, and played countless festivals and showcases including the Van's Warped Tour, Atlanta's Music Midtown, The 99X Big Day Out Festival, and the famed Continental Room in New York City.